 There’s a fee to apply to Royal Roads.
 And if you are admitted, you’ll need to make a tuition deposit before your program starts.

 If these are barriers for you, contact us.
 We can explore ways to help bridge the gap, so you can apply and begin your program on time.

 Connect with a community

 Consider self-identifying as an Indigenous student when you apply.
 Doing this will give you access to opportunities to connect with other Indigenous students and members of our Heron People Circle.

 This also allows us to keep you up to date with information about financial aid and awards, upcoming activities and your Indigenous graduate recognition ceremony.

-Email Frankie Allen our Indigenous student services coordinator, if you would like to talk to someone about applying to Royal Roads as an Indigenous student.
+Email Candice Cook, our Indigenous student services coordinator, if you would like more information about services and supports available for Indigenous students.